stleerh/blog2/announcing.md

 **Developer** to switch to Developer view.
 2. Click the **Project** drop-down menu and choose **netobserv**.
 3. Click **+Add** and then click the **Container images** section.
 4. Enter `grafana/grafana` for the image name.
-Optionally for Application, you can select "No application group".
 5. Click **Create**.

 #### Log into Grafana